doodymartin/jjProj/README.md

  - **ATM_data_test_OK_1-20170912.data**

-The Applicaiton has only being installed and tested on a Windows 7 environment.
+The Application has only being installed and tested on a Windows 7 environment.

 -----------------------------------------------
 Supported Deployment/Installation Environment